Shabibii/Safe_Text_Editor/README.md

 # Operating_Systems
- Module: Operating Systems (first year BEng Computer Science)
+Operating Systems Module (University BEng Computer Science), a safe text editor.

+Script programs in the MS-DOS batch language and the Linux bash scripting language.
+Programs are “safe” editor tools which back up a file before editing it.